AUSAXS/AUSAXS/README.md

 3. Compile your choice of executable.
 Note that this is very memory-intensive with the MSVC compiler, requiring 12GB+ of available memory due to their inefficient handling of constant expressions.

-# Disclaimer
-This project was supported by grant 1026-00209B from the Independent Research Fund Denmark.

-# Licence
-This project is licenced under the GNU General Public Licence v3.0.
+_This project is licenced under the GNU General Public Licence v3.
 Alternative licencing arrangements can be discussed upon request.
+Supported by grant 1026-00209B from the Independent Research Fund Denmark._